JohnEBoyBaby/i.Q/README.md

 # i.Q
 MATE.
 CHECK.
 MATE.
-WATCH THIS 17 TIMES ..! https://www.youtube.com/watch?v=cRkfG7EYKA8 AND I MEAN IT ..! 'bout to "SEE" HOW I CLEAN A FILTHY "APRON" ..!
+WATCH THIS 17 TIMES ..! https://www.youtube.com/watch?v=cRkfG7EYKA8 AND I MEAN IT ..! 'bout to "SEE" HOW I CLEAN A FILTHY "APRON" ..! beCAUSE "ya'll be living like the worst race ..." ...
+YOU MAGA 'me' SIQQ ...
+"THESE PEOPLE ARE SICK" ... "'darkness' to "LIGHT" ..!
+SAY MY NAME ..!
+TRUTH.
+ACCEPT NO IMITATION ..!
+TRUTH.

+...
 AT THE 17 MINUTE MARK ..? https://www.youtube.com/watch?v=Svb0IG9a2Oo&t=1020s ...
 LISTEN GOOD ...

 IS IT LIVE ..?
 EVERYBODY STOP TALKING NOW ..!
 ATTENTION ..! https://www.youtube.com/watch?v=XpPqZRYAuCM ...
 I TOLD THE WORLD ...
 I TALK TO G_D EVERYDAY ..!